verbess/Conditions/README.md

 ### C# 6

 C# 6 compiler provides easier way for accessing extension methods.
-With `using static Condition;` you have no longer to prefix `Requried` and `Ensures` methods with name of `Condition` static class.
+With `using static Condition;` you have no longer to prefix `Requires` and `Ensures` methods with name of `Condition` static class.

 For example: